David J. Meltzer: Early life and education

 Meltzer first encountered archaeology at the age of 15, when he participated in the excavation of the Thunderbird Site, an important Paleo-Indian Clovis site near Front Royal, Virginia.
-Meltzer would later enroll at the University of Maryland, where he would graduate in 1977 with a BA in Anthropology.
-He then moved to University of Washington to complete an MA in Anthropology/Archaeology.
-Following a one-year stint as a Predoctoral Fellow in the Department of Anthropology at the Smithsonian Institution, he returned to the University of Washington.
+Meltzer would later enroll at the University of Maryland, where he would graduate in 1977 with a BA in anthropology.

+Meltzer then moved to University of Washington to complete an MA in Anthropology/Archaeology, which he received in 1979.
+Following a stint as a 1981-1982 Predoctoral Fellow in the Department of Anthropology at the Smithsonian Institution, he returned to the University of Washington.
 Working under the supervision of archaeologist Robert Dunnell, Meltzer received his PhD in 1984.
+In addition to Dunnell, his dissertation committee included Jean-Paul Dumont, Donald K. Grayson, George I. Quimby, Matsuo Tsukada, and Robert Wenke.